January 2014 Why President Obama is Spending Big Time to Deport

 dozen states reached that threshold.
 This is the US South that votes

-against fixing anything their Founding Fathers were writings about 350
+against fixing anything their Founding Fathers were not writings about 350

 white male landowners (the wealth) should vote.

 One hundred quantitative economist were asked to go into room 1 if